dbt-labs/corp/msa.md

 **Payment.** Payments are accepted via check or ACH/wire.

-**Invoice.** The Fishtown Analytics will invoice the Client according to the Statement of Work.
+**Invoice.** Fishtown Analytics will invoice the Client according to the Statement of Work.
 Client shall pay all invoices within 30 days of receipt.

 **Expenses.** In addition to Fishtown Analytics' fees, the Client will be invoiced, upon Client approval, for Fishtown Analytics' expenses.
 Fishtown Analytics' travel and lodging expenses will be invoiced to the Client without markup.
 Meal expenses will not be invoiced to the Client at all.
 Other Expenses incurred by Fishtown Analytics in performing services to the Client will be invoiced to Client.